 Confirmed: Obesity Makes It Easier for Tumors to Grow

-Knowledge gained from a new study has given doctors another tool in the fight against breast cancer.
+Knowledge gained from a 2015 study has given doctors another tool in the fight against breast cancer.
 Research has confirmed that women who are obese — having a body-mass index of 25 or higher — are more likely to develop breast cancer, especially after menopause.
 Fat cells make estrogen and higher amounts of estrogen make certain types of breast cancers grow.